evalle-mx/nodebase-mongodb-demos/quickstart/ReadMe.md

 - create a new file ".env" (dot env) and add the required data.
 (Check or rename attached _env_ file)
 - Run `node <fileName>.js` on terminal

-> **⚠️ Important:** Make sure to READ the comments on the code before running the script.
+> **⚠️ Important:** Make sure to READ the usage and consequences via the code comments before running the script.

 #### Expected File System: